pymupdf/PyMuPDF/docs/README.md

 > Use: `sphinx-build -a -b html . build/html` to build all, including the assets in `_static` (important if you have updated CSS).

+### Building the Japanese documentation

+- From the "docs" location run:

+`sphinx-build -a -b html -D language=ja . _build/html/ja`

 ## Building PDF documentation